-- (1) Illness of the student, including an absence for the benefit of the student's mental or behavioral health. - (2) Quarantine under the direction of a county or city health officer. - (3) Securing medical, dental, optometric, or chiropractic services. - (4) Attendance at the funeral services of a member of the student's immediate family, so long as the absence is not more than one day if the service is conducted in California, and not more than three days if the service is conducted outside California. - (5) Jury duty. - (6) Illness or medical appointment during school hours of a child of whom the student is the custodial parent, including absences to care for a sick child for which the school staff shall not require a note from a doctor. - (7) For justifiable personal reasons, including, but not limited to, an appearance in court, attendance at a funeral service, observance of a holiday or ceremony of the student's religion, attendance at religious retreats, attendance at an employment conference, or attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization when the student's absence is requested in writing by the parent and approved by the principal or a designated representative.
-Attendance at religious retreats cannot exceed four hours per semester. - (8) Service as a member of a precinct board for an election. - (9) Spending time with a member of the student's immediate family, who is an active duty member of the uniformed services, and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position; such absences will be granted for a period of time to be determined at the discretion of the Superintendent. - (10) Attendance of the student's naturalization ceremony to become a United States citizen. - (11) For the purpose of participating in a cultural ceremony or event.
-"Cultural" means relating to the habits, practices, beliefs, and traditions of a certain group of people. - (12) Obtaining confidential medical services without parental consent. - (13) For the purpose of engaging in a civic or political event, provided that the student is in middle school or high school and notifies the school ahead of the absence.
+- (1) Illness of the student, including an absence for the benefit of the student's mental or behavioral health. - (2) Quarantine under the direction of a county or city health officer. - (3) Securing medical, dental, optometric, or chiropractic services. - (4) Attendance of funeral services or grieving the death of a member of the student's immediate family or a person determined by the student's parent or guardian to be in such close association with the student as to be considered the student's immediate family, so long as the absence is not more than three days. - (5) Seeking and assessing victim, grief, or other support services related to the death of an immediate family member or a person determined by the student's parent or guardian to be in such close association with the student as to be considered the student's immediate family, so long as such absence is not more than three days. - (6) Jury duty. - (7) Illness or medical appointment during school hours of a child of whom the student is the custodial parent, including absences to care for a sick child for which the school staff shall not require a note from a doctor. - (8) For justifiable personal reasons, including, but not limited to, an attendance or appearance in court, attendance at a funeral service, observance of a holiday or ceremony of the student's religion, attendance at religious retreats, attendance at an employment conference, or attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization when the student's absence is requested in writing by the parent and approved by the principal or a designated representative.
+Attendance at religious retreats cannot exceed one school day per semester. - (9) Service as a member of a precinct board for an election. - (10) Spending time with a member of the student's immediate family, who is an active duty member of the uniformed services, and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position; such absences will be granted for a period of time to be determined at the discretion of the Superintendent. - (11) Attendance of the student's naturalization ceremony to become a United States citizen. - (12) For the purpose of participating in a cultural ceremony or event.
+"Cultural" means relating to the habits, practices, beliefs, and traditions of a certain group of people. - (13) Obtaining confidential medical services without parental consent. - (14) For the purpose of engaging in a civic or political event, provided that the student is in middle school or high school and notifies the school ahead of the absence.
 A student may be excused for only one schoolday-long absence per school year for this purpose, unless the school administrator permits additional excused absences.